Best Surf Casting Rods for Southern California

 Buy it on Amazon

 If you’re getting into surf fishing and don’t want to drop serious money, the Rockaway is hard to beat for the price.
-It’s a composite blank that handles well for a budget rod, casts respectably, and has enough backbone to handle a halibut without folding.
+It’s a composite blank that handles well for a budget rod, casts respectably, and has enough backbone to fight a halibut without folding.
 Not as sensitive or light as the Daiwa, but a great starter rod that won’t hurt if the surf claims it.
-Pair with a Daiwa BG MQ 4000 for a complete budget surf setup under $200 — that’s a serious fish-catching rig for the money.
+Pair with a Daiwa BG MQ 4000 for a complete budget surf setup under $200.
+That’s a serious fish-catching rig for the money.

 Best for Big Fish: Penn Prevail III 11′ Medium-Heavy